Feeding your leopard gecko human

 Let’s learn more about some other worms you can feed your leo on a regular basis.

-Mealworms- These are foods geckos just LOVE to eat.
+These are foods geckos just LOVE to eat.
 They are offered in a variety of sizes depending on the age of your leo, and you can get them in mixed sizes too if you have geckos of varying ages in your home.
-They are easily found online or in the local pet shop.
+They are easily found here (even gutloaded) or in the local pet shop.

-Hornworms- These worms are beloved by leos because of their excellent calcium content and good taste.
+These worms are beloved by leos because of their excellent calcium content and good taste.
 Geckos like these because they are nutritious, but also different from the standard mealworm or cricket.
+You can get hornworms here (with enough

 Now let’s talk a bit more about “special treats” for your leo.

-Super worms- These are great for serving once every two weeks.
+These are great for serving once every two weeks.
 They are quite high in fat and are great for leopard geckos that are picky eaters.
+You can get super worms here but we recommend going with the wax worms below.
+Super worms are known for biting quite hard.

 Dusting and Why It Matters